Archie Manning - Executive Director

 Kyle, is entering his 15th year at the MPA and serves as the director of camp administration, responsible for the day-to-day operations of the camp.
 His responsibilities include overseeing all aspects of administration and information technology.
 Wiest, a Masters recipient from the University of Oregon is the Director of Football Operations at the University of Oregon and resides in Eugene.

 Tom Hart - Director of Camp Security

 Tom Hart oversees all aspects of the MPA's security both for coaches, as well as for campers.
 He is a retired police detective and SWAT Team Officer.
 Hart has accrued almost 27 years of law enforcement experience and has served as a Police Academy Instructor, Anti-Terrorism Instructor, Crime Prevention Officer, and Special Investigator to the Violent Crimes Unit.
 Tom graduated from Bridgewater State College (Bridgewater, MA) with a degree in physical education.
 He currently serves as the Professional Development Coordinator at the University of Oregon athletic department.

 Greg Blackwell - Director of Public Relations

-Greg has been with the MPA since 1999 as the Director of Public Relations.
-He is currently the Director of THE TCU Lettermen's Association at Texas Christian University, after serving as the Director of Communications for the Allstate Sugar Bowl in New Orleans, LA from 1997 - 2007.
-A native of Burbank, CA, Greg served in the armed forces after high school as a Paratrooper in the 82nd Airborne Division before moving on to college where he earned a bachelor's degree in Communications from Memphis State University.
+Greg has been with the MPA since 1998 as the Director of Public Relations.
+He is currently the Regional Marketing Director for Community National Title, a Texas based title insurance company.
+He previously was the Director of the TCU Lettermen's Association at Texas Christian University from 2007-19, after serving as the Director of Communications for the Allstate Sugar Bowl in New Orleans, LA from 1997- 2007.
+A native of Burbank, CA, Greg served in the Army as a Paratrooper in the 82nd Airborne Division before moving on to college where he earned a degree in Communications from Memphis State University.